shaghaf7/TEXT-LENS/README.md

-# TextLens
+# 🧠 TextLens

-Introducing  TextLens 🌟.
-Harness TesseractJS to effortlessly convert image text into editable, copyable text.
-Unleash the power of visualization! 💡

-## Features

-- **Text Extraction**: Upload images or documents to extract text using OCR.
-- **Sentiment Analysis**: Analyze the sentiment of the extracted text to determine its tone.
-- **Keyword Extraction**: Identify and extract key terms from the text.
-- **Media Management**: Efficiently store and manage uploaded media using Cloudinary.
+**TextLens** is a full-stack web application that uses **Tesseract.js** to extract text from uploaded images.
+With an intuitive UI and seamless backend processing, it converts visual information into editable and copyable text.

+> ✨ Harness the power of visualization – from image to text in seconds!

+---

-## Installation
+## 🔧 Tech Stack

+### 🖼️ Frontend
+- React
+- Redux
+- Tailwind CSS

+### ⚙️ Backend
+- Node.js
+- Express.js
+- Tesseract.js

+### ☁️ Cloud Storage
+- Cloudinary

+---

+## 🚀 Getting Started – Run Locally

 1. **Clone the Repository**: